 08 of 12

 Kites are small to medium-sized, agile birds of prey with tapered wings and graceful flight, and often with long, deeply forked tails.
 Most kites are regularly seen only in southern areas in North America, except the white-tailed kite, which can be found along the Pacific coast.
 There is a much greater variety of different kite species in Europe, the Middle East, and Africa.Continue to 9 of 12 below.

 09 of 12

-The osprey is a fish hunting raptor and one of the most widespread birds of prey in the world, found on every continent except Antarctica.
-There is only one species of osprey, and it is the only bird in the family Pandionidae.
+The osprey is a fish-hunting raptor and one of the most widespread birds of prey in the world, found on every continent except Antarctica.
+There are only one species of osprey, and it is the only bird in the family Pandionidae.
 Its facial markings and long wings are good field marks, though this raptor is often confused with the bald eagle because of its size and it also has a white head.

 10 of 12